Nothing says “love” like a flourless chocolate cake. Especially when it’s homemade.

 Preheat the oven to 375˚F.

-Using butter, coconut oil or olive oil, grease an 8-inch (or 9-inch) round cake pan.
+Using butter, coconut oil or olive oil, grease an 8-inch (or 9-inch) stainless steel round cake pan.
 Line the bottom of the pan with parchment paper; then, grease the parchment paper.

 Slice the butter into a medium stainless steel bowl, and add the chopped chocolate or chocolate chips.
 Place this bowl over a pot of simmering water (you can also use a double boiler) and stir butter and chocolate together until melted; carefully remove bowl from the pot.